Posted On: February 26, 2026

 The Parties

 First, we have to understand everyone who's involved in a sale.
-In addition to the buyer and seller, we have:
+In addition to the buyer and seller, these are the key players:

 Do Real Estate Agents Get Paid Hourly?